 Some Seventies Star Wars Inspired Silliness from a favourite…

-Sean Munger, host of this blogathon must have read my mind.
-As shortly after completing my Jack Nicholson blogathon I’d toyed with the idea of a blogathon featuring Christopher Plummer, one of my favourite actors.
-I’d reviewed Plummer in about four of his movies and he is an actor that never fails to disappoint me.
-After reading Sean’s excellent introduction to this talented actor, I was compelled to change my original review choice Twelve Monkeys (1995) to this film, Starcrash (1978) after remembering this unseen movie was one in my DVD collection.
-So after both Sean and my Darlin’ Husband warned me that this film was complete hokum, with the one thought circling my mind “With Christopher Plummer it can’t be that bad…”, I prepared myself for the worst.
+I’ve reviewed Christopher Plummer in about four of his movies and he is an actor that never fails to disappoint me.
+This may all change as I am reviewing Starcrash (1978) after remembering this unseen movie was one in my DVD collection.
+So after my Darlin’ Husband warned me that this film was complete hokum, with the one thought circling my mind “With Christopher Plummer it can’t be that bad…”, I prepared myself for the worst.

 Starcrash started with